Maryland man pleads guilty in U.S. military bomb plot

 The arrest of Martinez was one of a series of FBI sting operations involving terrorism plots.
 Around the same time, an Oregon man was arrested on charges he tried to detonate a car bomb near a Christmas tree lighting ceremony in Portland.

 Martinez, 22, faces sentencing on April 8 in federal court in Baltimore.
-Both prosecutors and the defence have agreed as part of the deal that a 25-year prison sentence would be appropriate.
+Both prosecutors and the defense have agreed as part of the deal that a 25-year prison sentence would be appropriate.

 (Reporting By James Vicini; Editing by Vicki Allen)